PacktPublishing/Git-Version-Control-Cookbook-Second-Edition_lib_a/README.md

 ##
-Example repository for the book Git Version Control Cookbook
+Example repository for the book Git Version Control System Cookbook